shwsun/haas/docs/rest_api.md

 List all networks.

-Returns a JSON dictionary of dictionaries, indexed by the name of the network with interior dictionaries indexed by project and channel.
+Returns a JSON dictionary of dictionaries, where the exterior dictionary is indexed by the network name and the value of each key is another dictionary with keys corresponding to that network's id and projects

 The response must contain the following fields:

 * "network", the name of a network
-* "driver_id", the id of the network
+* "network_id", the id of the network
 * "projects", a list of projects with access to the network or 'None' if network is public

 Example Response:
 	{
 		"netA": {
-			"driver_id": "101",
+			"network_id": "101",
 			"projects": ["qproj-01", qproj-02"]
 			},
 		"netB": {
-			"driver_id": "102",
+			"network_id": "102",
 			"projects": None}
 	}

 Authorization requirements:

-Only admins can list the networks.
+Administrative access is required

 ### list_network_attachments